Muldec/stash-wiki/Roadmap.md

 It would be nice to group scenes.
 I've been thinking of a concept of a "Collection".
 A collection would be a group of scenes / galleries.
 There are times when web scenes have behind the scenes additions, collections would be a way to group those.

-### Tag Improvements

-Tags should be able to have sub-tags and images... this still needs to be fleshed out more.

-### Parent Studios

-Some studios actually contain other studios.
-For example Team Skeet would be the parent studio to Teens Like It Big, etc.  Add support for this and mock up how this would change the studio list.

 ### JSON Schema

 The exported JSON needs to be defined using the [JSON Schema Spec](https://json-schema.org/).
 The spec should be generic enough that other apps could use it.
 The schema should be used to validate any imported JSON.